Our websites:

 How to Divide and Edit SQA Question Papers 3 May 2021.

-Digital Question Papers are digital versions of SQA National 5, Higher and Advanced Higher exam papers.
+Digital Question Papers are digital versions of Qualifications Scotland (previously SQA) National 5, Higher and Advanced Higher exam papers.
 They are designed for students with disabilities or additional support needs who have difficulty using the ordinary paper exam papers.

 Students can read the paper on computer or tablet, zoom in to make the text larger, change the colours to reduce glare or increase contrast, and use text-to-speech software to read the questions.